Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

  Verification: PASS
 ```

-You can see that the execution time of the application has increased almost by a factor of 7 by offloading the `MurmurHash2` function to the FPGA.
+You can see that the execution time of the application has increased almost by a factor of 7 by offloading the compute hash and outout flags code section to the FPGA.

 ## Conclusion

-From your analysis, you see that the `MurmurHash2` function is a good candidate for FPGA acceleration as it is compute intensive with a lot of arithmetic shift and multiplication operations which can perform faster on the FPGA compared to the CPU.
+In the previous steps, we have seen total execution time on FPGA has improved 7 times compared to CPU.
+The optimization of 3 key components of an FPGA-accelerated application that helped achieve these results are :

+* FPGA Kernel
+* Data Movement
+* Host Application

-Next, you need to improve the execution time of the `MurmurHash2` function on the FPGA by overlapping data transfers and computes between the host and FPGA, as the kernel is already optimized, and its execution time is close to theoretical number (explained in the next part).
-Because the kernel is already optimized, the only way to improve the execution time on the FPGA is by [overlapping data transfers and compute](./data_movement.md) between host and FPGA.
-To further improve the performance of application, you overlap FPGA hash function processing with CPU document score to achieve an optimal execution time.
+In the next steps, we explain the techniques used to optimize data movement and the host application by [overlapping data transfers and compute](./data_movement.md) between host and FPGA.
+To further improve the performance of application, you overlap compute hash processing on FPGA with CPU document score to achieve an optimal execution time.